Trenaus/LIA-Cognitive-Engine-Showcase/README.md

 Unlike standard sandboxed experiments, LIA operates **without air-gapped isolation**, maintaining an active Wi-Fi connection and system privileges during inference.
 * **Active Network Metrics:** As demonstrated in the performance logs, the system operates while fully connected to the network.
 * **Concurrent Operation (Meta-Proof):** This repository was created and committed directly from the host laptop *while the 22B model was loaded and active in the background*.
 This validates the stability of the memory management pipeline under real-world multitasking scenarios.
-* **Alignment Proof:** This serves as a continuous stress test, proving the Agent's stability is intrinsic to its weights and architecture.
+* **Alignment Proof:** This serves as a continuous stress test for the Identity Embedding and FSM safety layers, proving the Agent's stability is intrinsic to its weights and architecture, rather than reliant on external network restrictions.

 ## Technology Stack